 Latest Events at GAL

-at the Gallery.
-Pick up your work and bring in artwork (up to 3 pieces) .
+at the Postoffice Gallery.
+Pick up your work in the previous show and bring in up to 3 new pieces of your artwork for the current show .

 May Juried Show